federicopf/travel-record/README.md

 ## 📱 Screenshots

-*[Screenshots dell'applicazione]*
+*[Application screenshots]*

-## 🤝 Contribuire
+## 🤝 Contributing

-1. Fork il progetto
+1. Fork the project
-2. Crea un branch per la feature (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit le modifiche (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push al branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Apri una Pull Request
+5. Open a Pull Request

-## 📄 Licenza
+## 📄 License

-Questo progetto è sotto licenza MIT.
-Vedi il file `LICENSE` per maggiori dettagli.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

-## 👨‍💻 Autore
+## 👨‍💻 Author

 **Travel Record Team**

 ---

-⭐ Se ti piace questo progetto, lascia una stella!
+⭐ If you like this project, give it a star!